wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup/index.md

 ## My Retro Games Consoles

-I have a Kaico Edition OSSC Open Source Scan Converter 1.6, which upscales all my retro consoles to HDMI.
+I have a [Kaico Edition OSSC Open Source Scan Converter 1.6](https://kaicolabs.com/product/kaico-edition-open-source-scan-converter-ossc/), which upscales all my retro consoles to HDMI.
 I use cables from [https://retrogamingcables.co.uk/](https://retrogamingcables.co.uk/) with the OSSC, which are highly recommended as they make so much difference in terms of audio and video noise.
-The right cable can also unlock better sound and graphics quality when combined with the OSSC that was never available before.
+The right cable can also unlock better sound and graphics quality when combined with the OSSC than was ever available before.

-I also have a Marsellie MClassic HDMI to HDMI hardware-based AI image improver and upscaler which I use for the output of the OSSC.
+I also have a [Marsellie MClassic](https://marseilleinc.com/products/buy-mclassic) HDMI to HDMI hardware-based AI image improver and upscaler which I use for the output of the OSSC.

 Currently these are the consoles I have hooked up: